AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 - The new Ada 2022 Put_Image attribute provide some limited formating (notably through the identation functions of the Buffer) but doesn't go as far as allowing to format the output to standards such as JSON or YAML.
-- Ada 'Image is a bit awkward, called on a types, as opposed to GNAT-Specicif 'Img.

 The need to be able to output formatted format is particularly important for application that need to log data for e.g. debuging or other external purposes.